jimouris/draft-mouris-cfrg-mastic/draft-mouris-cfrg-mastic.md

 > https://github.com/jimouris/draft-mouris-cfrg-mastic/tree/main/poc.

-This section describes Mastic, a VDAF suitable for a plethora of aggregation functions such sum, mean, histograms, heavy hitters, weighted heavy-hitters (see
-{{weighted-heavy-hitters}}), aggregation by labels (see
+This section describes Mastic, a VDAF suitable for a plethora of aggregation functions including sum, mean, histograms, heavy hitters, weighted heavy-hitters (see {{weighted-heavy-hitters}}), aggregation by labels (see
 {{aggregation-by-labels}}), linear regression and more.
 Mastic allows computing functions *à la* Prio3 VDAF {{Section 7 of !VDAF}}.